Frequently Asked Questions

 Where do you get your printing done?
 What other suppliers do you use?

-I will however recommend Moo, Printed.com and Vistaprint for affordable small-run printing and Yeah Laser and Zap Creatives for laser cutting.
+I will however recommend Moo, Printed.com and Vistaprint for affordable small-run printing, Yeah Laser for laser cutting and Zap Creatives for both + Awesome for general merch.
 I buy most of my supplies from eBay and Etsy, though I am very loyal to specific sellers that serve me well.

 Do you make everything yourself?

 Depends what you mean by 'make'!
-All items involve my artwork in some way, though some products are hand-printed and some are professionally printed or manufactured to my specification.
-There are also some licensed items available 'on-demand'.
+All items involve my artwork in some way, though some products are made by hand and some are professionally printed or manufactured to my specification.
+There are also some licensed items available 'print-on-demand'.
 This means I designed the product but another company (Zazzle, Spoonflower) take care of the manufacturing and shipping)

 Have you been to Japan?